modelica/fmi-ls-bus/README.md

 ## Demos

-[Demo FMUs] are available within the [FMI LS Bus Implementers' Guide] to illustrate how to use and implement the fmi-ls bus.
+[Demo FMUs] are available within the [FMI-LS-BUS Implementers' Guide] to illustrate how to use and implement the FMI-LS-BUS.
 More demos will be added iteratively in the near future.
-See also the overview pages for the demos, categorized by the different supported bus types of the fmi-ls-bus.
+See also the overview pages for the demos, categorized by the different supported bus types of the FMI-LS-BUS.

 - [CAN, CAN FD and CAN XL Demo Overview]

-## FMI LS Bus Implementers' Guide
+## FMI-LS-BUS Implementers' Guide

-The [FMI LS Bus Implementers' Guide] is a free resource intended to give non-normative recommendations and guidance to implementers of the Functional Mock-up Interface Layered Standard for Network Communication (FMI-LS-BUS).
+The [FMI-LS-BUS Implementers' Guide] is a free resource intended to give non-normative recommendations and guidance to implementers of the Functional Mock-up Interface Layered Standard for Network Communication (FMI-LS-BUS).

 ## Copyright and License